VeriGUI-Team/VeriGUI/README.md

 - Cross-platform task transitions and interactions

-### 👥 Human-Expert Annotation
+### 🧑‍🎨 Human-Expert Annotation
 - All trajectories are carefully created and annotated by human experts
-- High-quality task instructions and step-level annotations
+- High-quality task instructions and subtask-level annotations
 - Verified task feasibility and realistic workflow patterns